-Devils's claw root (Harpagophytum procumbens) is one nature's analgesic and anti inflammatory herbs.
-Its dual action relieves relieves muscle pain and stiffness in the neck, shoulder, and back and arthritis pain in the hips and knees.
+Devils's claw root (Harpagophytum procumbens) is one nature's analgesic anti-inflammatory herbs.
+Its dual action as an herbal pain reliever and inflammation fighter eases muscle pain and stiffness in the neck, shoulder, and back and arthritis pain in the hips and knees.
 Allow a few weeks at doses up to 250 mg, three times a day, to experience significant results.

 Boswellia (Boswellia serrata) and Willow Bark (Salix spp.) are two anti-inflammatory herbs shown to work as well as NSAIDS.
 They are often found in herbal pain remedies.

 Willow Bark naturally supplies salicylic acid, the active ingredient in aspirin.
 Australian researchers rated it just as effective as Vioxx, minus the side effects.

 Boswellia, commonly known as frankincense, is an ancient Ayurevedic herb that is shown to turn off pro-inflammatory cytokines and mediators.
 It helps with sports injuries, arthritis, irritable bowel, rheumatoid arthritis and autoimmune conditions.
 Bioavailability tends to be poor, but is improved when taken with a high fat meal.